Emily S. Bouton

 Emily S. Bouton (February 13, 1837 – February 9, 1927) was an American educator, journalist, author and editor.
 She was educated to become a teacher and took the highest position awarded to any woman as teacher in high school at Toledo, Ohio and Chicago, Illinois, but resigned them to engage on journalistic work on the Toledo Blade, position which she held for many years.
 She also wrote works on health and beauty for women and one on etiquette, beside pamphlets.
 She published books, wrote for the newspaper press and served as editor of the "Household", the "Saturday Salad" and the "Home Talk" columns of the Toledo Daily Blade.
 She was the author of Social Etiquette, Health and Beauty and other works more or less directly relating to women.
-Bouton died in 1927.

 Early life and education

 Emily St. John Bouton was born in New Canaan, Connecticut, February 13, 1837 (or February 15, 1837).
 Her parents were Daniel Webb and Almina (St. John) Bouton.
 On her father's side, she traced her ancestry to one of the partisans of William the Conqueror, who was knighted for saving the king when in danger.
 The family bore a prominent part in the American Revolution among the Connecticut patriots.
 Her father moved to the West when she was yet a child.

 She was educated at Binghamton, New York, and graduated at sixteen in the Sandusky High School as valedictorian in 1857, having previously taught a primary school in Sandusky, Ohio, when only fourteen years of age.